top of page

 6 quarts water

-3 medium yellow potatoes
+3 medium yellow potatoes, whole and unpeeled

-2 stalks celery, large dice
+2 stalks celery, cut in a large dice

-1 carrot, large dice
+1 carrot, cut in a large dice

-1/3 cup chopped fresh parsley
+⅓ cup chopped fresh parsley

-2 to 4 tablespoons dry vermouth or broccoli cooking water, as needed to deglaze pan
+2 to 4 tablespoons dry vermouth or broccoli cooking water, as needed, to deglaze pan

-1 leek, large dice
+1 leek, well cleaned, greens and whites, cut in a large dice

-6 cloves garlic
+6 cloves garlic, minced

 3 packed cups of spinach